-July 4th, 2017 is Free Fishing Day in North Carolina.
+July 4th, 2019 is Free Fishing Day in North Carolina.
 Everyone in North Carolina, including visitors, can fish in any public body of water without the need for a license.
 Other regulations, such as size limitations and lure restrictions, still apply.

 If you don’t own fishing gear, you can still participate.
 Many fishing sites across the state participate in the Tackle Loaner Program, in which you can check out a rod and reel.

 Charlotte area sites that participate in the Tackle Loaner Program include:

 - Camp TN Spencer, Cabarrus County

 - Frank Liske Park Office, Cabarrus County

 - Rankin Lake Park, Gaston County

 - Matthews Community Center (for use on Squirrel Lake), Mecklenburg County

 Kids under age 16 participating in the Tackle Loaner Program for the first time will receive a free mini-tackle box containing hooks, bobbers, sinkers, and a stringer when they return the gear.

 See a big list of Charlotte fireworks and celebrations.
 Or look at a day-by-day list of 4th of July events: